TaxFoundation/excel-training/excel-training.md

 # Tax Foundation Excel Bootcamp

 This training course is designed for incoming interns, but can serve as a handy refresher for any person looking to up their Microsoft Excel game.
-For more and deeper info, check out [Microsoft's Excel help center](https://support.office.com/en-us/excel).
+For more and deeper info, check out [Microsoft's Excel help center][excel-docs].

 ## Table of Contents